jfainberg/self_dialogue_corpus/README.md

 # The Self-dialogue Corpus
 This is an early release of the Self-dialogue Corpus containing 24,165 conversations, or 3,653,313 words, across 23 topics.
+For more information on the data, please see [our corpus paper](https://arxiv.org/pdf/1809.06641.pdf) or [our submission to the Alexa Prize](http://alexaprize.s3.amazonaws.com/2017/technical-article/edina.pdf).

 ### Using the data
 * `corpus` contains the raw CSVs from Amazon Mechanical Turk, sorted by individual tasks (topics);